spothq/cryptocurrency-icons/README.md

 # Cryptocurrency Icons

-This download contains over 2000 icons – 130 cryptocurrencies, in 4 styles and a range of sizes.
+This download contains over 2000 icons – 153 crypto, and fiat currencies, in 4 styles and a range of sizes.
 Completely free.
 All I ask is that you don’t claim them as your own, and share this resource with others.

 Images are in the PNG format (transparent) in 32×32, 64×64(@2x), 128×128, and 256×256(@2x) variants, along with SVG versions.